Approximating functions on stratified sets: Abstract

 At first sight, the {\em normal flatness} condition is deeply tied to polyhedrality.
-However, we prove that this condition satisfies the so-called {\em Transfer Principle} investigated for example in \cite{lag,prox,send,der,high_order,man,spec_id}.
+However, we prove that this condition satisfies the so-called {\em Transfer Principle} investigated for example in \cite{prox,man,man2,spec_id,der,lag,send,high_order}.
 Consequently this condition holds for a number of important subsets of matrix spaces, and our strongest results become applicable.
-Finally we apply our techniques to the study of a class of stochastic processes called the \emph{matrix-valued Bessel processes}, introduced in~\cite{Larsson:2012}.
-We give an informal outline of how our results constitute a key component needed to obtain a good description of the law of the process, and how they enable powerful uniqueness results to become applicable.
+This allows us to apply our techniques to the study of a class of stochastic processes called the \emph{matrix-valued Bessel processes}, introduced in~\cite{Larsson:2012}.
+We give an informal outline of how our results constitute a key component needed to obtain a good description of the law of the process, and how they enable powerful uniqueness results to become available.
 Indeed, this was the original motivation for the current work.
+The main approximability results of the current paper are stated in terms of the uniform metric.
+In Section~\ref{app:sob}, we extend these results to weighted Sobolev norms, which is perhaps more natural given the boundary-value feel of the problem at hand.

 The outline of the manuscript is as follows.
 In Section~\ref{S:M}, we record basic notation that we will use throughout, and state the main results of the paper.
 Section~\ref{S:it} contains the proofs of the main results.
-In Section~\ref{S:A1}, we discuss the {\em Transfer Principle} and how it relates to stratifications, while in Section~\ref{S:M+}, we outline an application of our results to matrix-valued Bessel processes.
+In Section~\ref{S:A1}, we discuss the {\em Transfer Principle} and how it relates to stratifications.
+In Section~\ref{app:sob} we prove that, under reasonable conditions, smooth functions satisfying the tangency condition are dense in appropriate weighted Sobolev spaces.
+Finally in Section~\ref{S:M+}, we outline an application of our results to matrix-valued Bessel processes.